 Devices containing solid-state electronics (such as computers, radio equipment and various types of monitoring and control equipment) require filtered supplies of −12 0 +12 and −5 0 +5 volt DC supplies.
 Today these devices contain their own internal inverters or power supply units which convert 115 or 240 volts 50 to 60 Herts AC to the kind of supplies the individual device requires internally.
 However, where, as in our case here, the original supply is at 12 volts DC, it is wasteful first to convert from 12 volts DC to 115 or 240 volts AC and then again to −12 0 +12 and −5 0 +5 volts DC.
 These internal power units should therefore be replaced with inverters which convert straight from 12 volts DC to −12 0 +12 and −5 0 +5 volts DC.
 Each should also incorporate a 12 volt backup battery where the supplied device could suffer adversely from a sudden loss of the main supply.

 Small low energy discharge lamps are very efficient.
 They can be made to operate at 12 volts.
 However, they require it to be supplied as AC at quite a high frequency.
 I am not sure what the optimum frequency is but I have an idea it is around 500 to 1000 Hertz.
 If you know about these, please email me.
-Their supply would require yet another type of inverter and would have to be distributed through coaxial cable.
+Their supply would require yet another type of inverter and may need to be distributed through coaxial cable.

 Where an inverter supplies a single device, switching on the inverter effectively switches on the device.
 When the device is not in use, the inverter is off.
 However, where an inverter supplies a distribution bus to which many devices are connected or can be plugged in, the inverter must be on when any one of the devices it supplies is on.
 To avoid such an inverter having to be on all the time, a common signalling wire (in addition to the power wires) must run between the inverter and the devices it supplies.
 Through this signal wire, the inverter provides a 12 volt supply from a very high impedance source.
 Whenever one of the devices it supplies is switched on, that device grounds the signal wire.
 This tells the inverter to switch on to supply power to the bus.
 This can be achieved using 3-core cable to supply such devices.
 One core would supply the power, one would provide the 'power required' signal, the 3rd core being the common return for both.
 For safety, all 3 wires of the supply bus would not be referenced to ground (earth).
 There are other ways of doing this without a signal wire, but I think using a separate signal wire is less complicated, less prone to faults and much easier to trouble-shoot.